What is Other Structures Coverage?

-- What Doesn’t Other Structures Coverage Insurance Cover?
+- What is Other Structures Coverage?

-- How Does Other Structures Coverage Insurance Work?
+- How Does Other Structures Coverage Work?

-- How Much Other Structures Coverage Do You Need?
+- How To Get Other Structures Coverage

-What Does Other Structures Coverage Insurance Cover?
+How Does Other Structures Coverage Work?

 - Detached garages

-- Detached decks or patios
+- Detached patios or decks

-- Fire and smoke
+- Fire or smoke

 - Wind and hail